Raquel Lee

-Raquel Lee (born October 13, 1986) is an American former actress who appeared on Nickelodeon's The Amanda Show during the show's first season.
+Raquel Lee (born October 13, 1986) is an American actress best known for her role as Nubia Gross on Disney Channel's The Proud Family and its revival series The Proud Family: Louder and Prouder.
+She also appeared on Nickelodeon's The Amanda Show during its first season and as herself on Double Dare 2000.

 Career

-From 2001 to 2005, she also provided the voice of Nubia Gross on The Proud Family, and does so again on its revival series The Proud Family: Louder and Prouder in 2022.
-She also co-starred with Tahj Mowry, Mark Curry, and Dawnn Lewis in the Disney Channel Original Movie The Poof Point.

-In 2024, following her negative experience with the Quiet on Set documentary, she posted a video on TikTok stating that she was done with acting and wanted to focus on her family.
-However, as of 2025, she has appeared on the Disney+ animated series The Proud Family: Louder and Prouder.
+In 2001, the same year she starred on The Proud Family, Lee made her film debut co-starring with Tahj Mowry, Mark Curry and Dawnn Lewis in the Disney Channel Original Movie The Poof Point, playing the role of Marie Ballard.
+In 2024, following her negative experience with the Quiet on Set documentary, she posted a video on TikTok stating that she was done with the industry and wanted to focus on her family.

 Personal life

-Lee married her husband Edouard Bolleau in 2016.
+Lee married Edouard Bolleau in 2016.
 Together, they have three children.